 These condensed interim consolidated financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has incurred ongoing losses.
-The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.
+The Company's ability to continue operations in the normal course of business and repay its liabilities as they become due is dependent upon its ability to continue to raise adequate financing.
 Although it has been successful in raising financing in the past, there is no assurance it will be able to do so in the future.
-If the Company is unable to obtain adequate additional financing in the near future, it will have to curtail exploration and development activities.

 These conditions indicate the existence of material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.